databricks-industry-solutions/agent-bricks-fins-mag7/Readme.md

 **⚠️ CRITICAL: Complete this step before running any other notebooks!**

 All data, Genie Spaces, and agents will be created in the catalog, schema, and volume you specify here.

+- For **Vocareum labs** you'll usually either want to use the default 'dbacademy' catalog, or the default catalog created for the user, e.g. "labuser13875106_1773320552".
+If    you choose "dbacademy", **the admin/instructor will need to grant 'manage' permissions** to the user(s)

 1. **Open and edit `config.py`**:
    ```python